Tender Care: 6 Protective Dinghy Covers for Inflatable Boats

 Rope vs. Stretch Cord

-- Stretch Covers: Easier to put on, they're shaped and sized for your boat.
+- Stretch Covers: Easier to put on, stretch covers are shaped and sized for your boat.
 They create a watertight seal to prevent water from getting inside.
 The disadvantage of a stretch cover is that the elastic wears and loses elasticity over time.
 This creates a loose-fitting cover, and unlike the rope varieties, you may need to replace the entire thing at a higher cost.
 That said, stretch covers are the most popular by far.

 Other Considerations of a Dinghy Cover